Sexual Abuse Claims Guide – How much compensation for sexually abused victims claim Amounts? – How To Claim?

 The purpose of this guide is to provide you with all the information you will need in order to file a sexual abuse claim.
 In this guide, you will learn of the many ways in which you or your child may have been sexually abused.
-It is important to know that men can be sexually assaulted as well and equally important to know that sexual abuse does not come in the form of a physical injury only.
-As you continue to read this guide you will learn about the many other forms of sexual abuse that a person may experience.
+It is essential to know that men can be sexually assaulted as well and equally important to know that sexual abuse does not come in the form of a physical injury only.
+As you continue to read this guide, you will learn about the many other forms of sexual abuse that a person may experience.

 If you still have any reservations about filing a claim, please feel free to contact one of our representatives, who will be able to clarify any issues you may have.
 Our contact information will be provided at the end of this guide.

 Sexual Abuse is an undesired sexual advance on one person by another person.
-When there is force involved it is then called sexual assault.
+When there is a force involved it is then called sexual assault.

 Sexual abuse can fall into two categories, which are: